tudor-malene/Easygrid/README.md

         - domainClass - the domain ( mandatory)
         - initialCriteria  - a filter that will be applied all the time

-    For fast mock-up , grids with this type can be defined without columns, in which case these will be generated at runtime.
+    For fast mock-up , grids with this type can be defined without columns, in which case these will be generated at runtime from the domain properties.

     The search closure is defined per column and will have to be a closure which will be used by a  GORM CriteriaBuilder